German, Brazilian U.N. draft urges halt to excessive spying

 It would also call on U.N. human rights chief Navi Pillay to prepare and publish a report "on the protection of the right to privacy in the context of domestic and extraterritorial, including massive, surveillance of communications, their interception and collection of personal data."

-Disclosures about a massive U.S. surveillance campaign came from documents leaked to media organizations by former NSA contractor Edward Snowden.
-The United States has said it is not monitoring Merkel's communications and will not do so in the future, but has not commented on possible past surveillance.
+Revelations about a massive U.S. surveillance campaign came from documents leaked to media organizations by former NSA contractor Edward Snowden.
+United States has said that it is not monitoring Merkel's communications and will not do so in the future, but has not commented on possible past surveillance.

-Earlier this week, the United Nations said the United States had pledged not to spy on the world body's communications after a report the NSA had gained access to the U.N. video conferencing system.
+Earlier this week, the United Nations said the United States has pledged not to spy on the world body's communications after a report that the NSA had gained access to the U.N. video conferencing system.
+(Editing by Mohammad Zargham)